antarctica/metadata-library/DEVELOPING.md

 ### Step 3: Release as experimental version

-... release the new configuration version as experimental for the standard.
+... release the new configuration version as experimental for the standard ...

+1. update the [Supported configuration versions](/README.md#supported-configuration-versions) section of the README
+     * add the new/current schema version with a status of 'experimental'

 ### Step 4: Mark as stable version